 So what exactly are lawn grubs?
 These are small, white, worm-like larvae of insects.
 As they develop into adult beetles, grubs will eat their way through grass roots, ripping up the lawn and causing the grass to eventually die.
 In addition, grubs are often the cause of brown patches you see on your lawn, in which case you’ll probably need to know how to revive dead grass.

 The good news is, there are effective ways to get rid of these critters and protect your garden all year round.
 Ranging from natural predators to homemade solutions, here’s how to get rid of lawn grubs for a pest-free backyard.

 Once you pest-proof your garden, be sure not to make any of these seven common lawn care mistakes.
-Also, here are 5 reasons to buy an electric lawn mower if you're thinking of upgrading.
+Also, here are 7 ways to get rid of aphids and keep them out of your yard.